CodeYourFuture/Course-DLP/README.md

-# Common Theme Template
+# DLP

-## What is it?
+This site is where the Digital Literacy Programme lives.
+It belongs to that team, and it uses the Common Theme.

-This is a template repo for CYF curriculum developers to build new curricula sites, using Common theme.
-Each person, team, or org builds its own Hugo site that uses the common theme and content modules, and then makes any customisations they need and deploys it wherever they want.
+## What is a Common Theme?

 The documentation is here => https://common.codeyourfuture.io/